espressif/ESP8266_RTOS_SDK/examples/wps_demo/readme.txt

-﻿This is a simple project template.
+This is a simple project template.

 sample_lib is an example for multi-level folder Makefile, notice the folder structure and each Makefile, you can get the clue.